 Equal Pay Policy

 The Bank stresses offering its employees competitive wages and terms of employment.
-Central Bank employees’ wages should reflect the demands made of them as regards knowledge, qualifications, and responsibility in carrying out their work.
-Factors such as education, professional experience, specialised knowledge, supervision of others, and responsibility affect employees’ wages.
-Work performance also has an impact, with particular emphasis on professional work habits, communication skills, management capabilities, and the ability to adopt new work habits and knowledge.
+Remuneration of Central Bank employees should reflect the requirements made of them as regards knowledge, competency, and responsibility in carrying out their work.
+The equal pay criteria in the system are education, professional experience, professional responsibility, knowledge, supervision of other employees, financial responsibility, and macroeconomic responsibility.
+Performance at work also has an impact, particularly to include communication skills, independence, and initiative.

 The Director of Human Resources reviews Central Bank employees’ wages twice a year, in cooperation with each department’s director.
 The purpose of such a review is to ensure harmonisation of wage payments with reference to the Bank’s equal pay policy.
-Reasoned proposals are presented after such a review and sent to the Governor for final approval.
+Reasoned recommendations are presented after such a review and documented.

-• To solicit an external appraisal of the equal pay system and a wage analysis so as to determine whether there is a gender-based pay gap.
-If such a pay gap is revealed, it shall be corrected.
+• To solicit an external appraisal of the equal pay system and a wage analysis in order to determine whether there is a gender-based pay gap.
+If such a gap is revealed, it shall be corrected.

 • To prepare an internal appraisal of the equal pay system so as to ensure its quality.

 • To publish the policy on the Bank’s internal and external websites.